samumantha/puhti_python_example/presentation/Aalto_py_23.md

 Main differences to own computer:
 <br><br>

-* Not faster, but bigger
+* Not faster, but more *
 * For speed up: runnings many experiments at same time, parallelism
 * Memory and CPU(/GPU) availability (application needs to make use of this!)
 * Non-interactive for heavy computations
 * Resource knowledge

-# Why use CSC supercomputer?
+# Why use CSC supercomputer Puhti?

 When own computer is not enough:
 <br><br>